 ZephyrTel signed a strategic collaboration agreement with Amazon Web Services (AWS) to bring its customer service, billing, and charging solutions to the cloud platform, as it works to help telcos accelerate their digital transformation.

 The agreement covers the migration of ZephyrTel’s existing suite of products, but ZephyrTel is also working with AWS on artificial intelligence and machine learning to develop an expanded portfolio of predictive analytics applications built on the AWS platform.

-The move comes as ZephyrTel aims to help telcos capitalise on the benefits of the cloud, which CEO Mike Shinya flagged as an underutilised resource.
+The move comes as ZephyrTel aims to help telcos capitalize on the benefits of the cloud, which CEO Mike Shinya flagged as an underutilized resource.
 According to Shinya, the cloud offers operators tools to not only manage network resources but also massively improve customer care, slash churn and reduce total cost of ownership.